oasis-tcs/odata-specs/odata-csdl/temp/odata-csdl-json-v4.01-os.md

 If omitted, clients MUST assume that the target entity set or singleton can vary per related entity.

-### <a name="NavigationPropertyPathBinding" href="#NavigationPropertyPathBinding">13.4.1 Navigation Property Path Binding</a>
+### ##subsubsec Navigation Property Path Binding

-A navigation property binding MUST specify a path to a navigation property of the entity set's or singleton's declared entity type, or a navigation property reached through a chain of type casts, complex properties, or containment navigation properties.
+A navigation property binding MUST specify a path to a navigation property of the entity set's or singleton\'s declared entity type, or a navigation property reached through a chain of type casts, complex properties, or containment navigation properties.
 If the navigation property is defined on a subtype, the path MUST contain the [qualified